 ““Kate’s unwavering support for our schools was evident during the Brown School feasibility study and construction project.
 I have no doubt that she will bring the focused energy, dedication, and practical sensibility needed on our School Committee to navigate the critical challenges ahead for our district.””

 I believe voters deserve a clear understanding of where I stand on the issues that matter most to our school district.
-In the blog posts below—and those I’ll publish leading up to Election Day—I’ll share my perspectives and positions for your consideration.
+Here are a few perspectives and positions for your consideration.
 Add your info to my mailing list to receive updates as they are available.

 This spring, public attention has focused on the school committee’s request for additional funds to fix the High School roof.
 Meanwhile, there’s been little scrutiny of the proposed FY26 MPS operating budget.
 Is this because we’re not currently facing a four-alarm budget shortfall or general operating override request?